 The gcp:pubsub/schemaIamPolicy:SchemaIamPolicy resource, part of the Pulumi GCP provider, controls IAM permissions for Pub/Sub schemas.
-This guide focuses on three approaches: authoritative policy replacement (SchemaIamPolicy), role-level member management (SchemaIamBinding), and individual member grants (SchemaIamMember).
+Three related resources provide different levels of control: SchemaIamPolicy (authoritative, replaces entire policy), SchemaIamBinding (authoritative for a specific role), and SchemaIamMember (non-authoritative, adds individual members).
+This guide focuses on three capabilities: authoritative policy replacement, role-level member binding, and incremental member addition.

-These resources reference existing Pub/Sub schemas and require valid GCP projects and member identities.
+These resources reference existing Pub/Sub schemas and have strict conflict rules.
+SchemaIamPolicy cannot be used with SchemaIamBinding or SchemaIamMember.
+SchemaIamBinding and SchemaIamMember can coexist only if they manage different roles.
 The examples are intentionally small.
-Combine them with your own schema definitions and organizational access patterns.
+Combine them with your own schema definitions and access requirements.

 Replace the entire IAM policy for a schema